 Free Things to Do in Munich During Oktoberfest

-If you don’t do anything else in Munich, we highly recommend taking the free walking tour.
+If you don’t do anything else in Munich, we highly recommend taking the free walking tour of the city.
 These tip-based tours will take you around all the main sights in the historic city center as you nurture your hangover with interesting facts about Munich.
-Meet at the Marienplatz in front of the large column at 10:45 and 2:00.
+Meet at the Marienplatz, Munich’s central square, in front of the large column (located here in the city centre) at 10:45.
 More info here: Munich Free Walking Tour.

 And no beer-centric trip to Munich is complete without an obligatory visit to the famed Hofbrauhaus.
 So be sure to drop in for a liter.